Portuguese conquest of Goa: Aftermath

-Albuquerque also secured at Goa a pool of resources like vital rice and revenue to pay the soldiers and sailors, and also skilled native shipwrights and craftsmen capable of building and repairing fleets, and gunsmiths to maintain arsenals with which to arm them, crucial to lessen Portuguese dependence on men and material sent from faraway Europe, and ensure continued Portuguese presence in Asia.
+Albuquerque also secured at Goa a pool of resources like vital rice and revenue to pay the soldiers and sailors, skilled native shipwrights and craftsmen capable of building and repairing fleets, and gunsmiths to maintain arsenals with which to arm them.
+This was crucial to lessening Portuguese dependence on men and material sent from faraway Europe, and ensure continued Portuguese presence in Asia.
 Establishing a strong naval base at Goa furthermore served a vital part in Albuquerque's strategy of undermining Muslim trade in the Indian Ocean, as Portuguese naval forces could then sever the link between the hostile Sultanate of Gujarat and the rich spice-producing regions in Southern India and Insulindia, where powerful Gujarati communities of merchants could be found, inciting local rulers to attack the Portuguese.

 At Goa, Albuquerque instituted an orphans' fund and opened a hospital, the Hospital Real de Goa, modelled after the grand Hospital Real de Todos os Santos in Lisbon.
 Also at Goa were built smaller hospitals run by the city's charity, the Misericórdia, dedicated to serving the poor and the natives.

 Arguably, what became Albuquerque's most iconic policy was that of encouraging his men to take local wives and settle in the city, granting them land confiscated from the evicted Muslims and a dowry provided by the state.
 Native women were allowed legal property rights for the first time.
 Albuquerque's generous policy was, however, not without controversy among high-ranking Portuguese officials and clergy.
 Nonetheless, the practice continued well beyond Albuquerque's lifetime, and in time the casados and the Indo-Portuguese descendants would become one of the Crown's main reserve of support whenever insufficient men and resources arrived from Europe.